This exploration is for all ages, as the colored smilies show. You can do the Seven Brother reader’s theater with your whole family together!

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

 The Great Wall of China is the longest man-made structure in the world.
 Over a million people died while building it.
 It is sometimes called the longest cemetery on earth.
 The Chinese people have endured some hardships in their past, but they are resilient and hard-working.

-During China’s cultural Revolution Mao Zedong burned many books to destroy the knowledge and stories of the Chinese people.
+During China’s Cultural Revolution Mao Zedong burned many books to destroy the knowledge and stories of the Chinese people.
 He wanted them to remain subservient and controllable.
 Nazis also notoriously burned books.
-When books begin burning, we must quesion why.
+When books begin burning, we must question why.

 Xi Jinping is the president of China.
 His father worked with Mao Zedong, but then openly criticized the government after the Tienanmen Square massacre.

 Start family-style homeschooling now with a free Layers of Learning unit when you subscribe.
 Keep the unit forever, no questions asked.